StackVista/stackstate-docs/setup/agent/centos.md

 {% tabs %}
 {% tab title="yum" %}
 ```
+# stop the Agent with one of the below commands
+sudo systemctl stop stackstate-agent
 sudo service stackstate-agent stop

+# uninstall the Agent
 sudo yum remove stackstate-agent
 ```
 {% endtab %}
 {% tab title="apt-get" %}
 ```
+# stop the Agent with one of the below commands
 sudo systemctl stop stackstate-agent
+sudo service stackstate-agent stop

+# uninstall the Agent
 sudo apt-get remove stackstate-agent
 ```
 {% endtab %}